janezhao779/M14/README.md

 Improve the existing algorithmic trading system and enhance the existing algorithms trading signal with machine learning that can adopt new data.

 There are the steps to do:

     Establish a Baseline Performance

     Tune the Baseline Trading Algorithm

     Evaluate a New Machine Learning Classifier

-    Create an Evaluation Report
-Tune the training algorithm by adjusting the size of the training dataset.
-To do so, slice your data into different periods.
-Rerun the notebook with the updated parameters, and record the results in your README.md file.
-Answer the following question: What impact resulted from increasing or decreasing the training window?
-Hint To adjust the size of the training dataset, you can use a different DateOffset value—for example, six months.
-Be aware that changing the size of the training dataset also affects the size of the testing dataset. changing the DateOffse value will change the accuracy score,example as belove:
+changing the DateOffset value will change the accuracy score,example as belove:
 DateOffset(months=6)
               precision    recall  f1-score   support